ereol/.dotfiles/ArchVMGuide.md

 # All command lines to install Arch on VM,

 Download and use Arch Linux ISO file from torrent through [here](https://archlinux.org/download/).
-.This is best done following the [Arch Installation Guide.](https://wiki.archlinux.org/title/Installation_guide)
+.
+This is best done following the [Arch Installation Guide.](https://wiki.archlinux.org/title/Installation_guide)

 To turn boot to UEFI, navigate to where the VM is located and add this line to the .vmx file ..`firmware = "efi"`